 4. How did your parents handle money?

-For many of us, our first lessons about money came from watching our parents.
-You may have seen them paying bills or the stress caused by unexpected expenses.
-You may have also seen one parent handle the money, while the other didn’t.
+For many of us, our own money story came from watching our parents.
+You may have seen them paying bills, or maybe you had the kind of parent who was stressed by unexpected expenses.
+You may have also seen one parent handle the money while the other didn’t.

 If you grew up in a single-parent household, you probably learned to be financially independent at an early age.